Government procurement: New Zealand

 The New Zealand Government Procurement Branch of the Ministry of Business, Innovation and Employment is responsible for the Government Procurement Rules, Government Rules of Sourcing and Principles of Government Procurement.
 The aim of the Government Rules of Sourcing is to "support good practice for procurement planning, approaching the supplier community and contracting".
 The 66 rules were initially introduced in 2013.
 The principles apply to all governmental procurement activity but the rules only apply to projects or purchases exceeding $100,000 or construction projects valued over $10 million.

 Purchasers of certain common goods or services are required to use "All-of-Government contracts" (AoG) established by the Government Procurement Branch, overseen by the Procurement Functional Leader and managed by appointed procurement Centres of Expertise.
 Where a public agency wishes to opt out of the use of an AoG contract it must obtain the approval of approval the Procurement Functional Leader: if the agency and the Procurement Functional Leader fail to agree on an opt-out, the State Services Commissioner will decide.

 New Zealand joined the Agreement on Government Procurement in 2015 after approval was granted on 29 October 2014.
 The second International Civil Service Effectiveness Index, published in April 2019 by the Blavatnik School of Government at the University of Oxford, ranked New Zealand as the top country for Government Procurement Effectiveness.
 The procurement indicator was a new addition to this index, not present in the previous 2017 index.
 The indicator covered both procurement systems and procurement practices.
 The report authors identified that New Zealand's excellence lay in "the extent of e-procurement functions within its overall procurement system; the role of its central purchasing body; and the extent to which policies are in place to enable small and medium-sized enterprises (SME) to take part in central government procurement".

 Nigeria

 Nigeria is a federal republic comprising 36 states and the Federal Capital Territory.
+The Public Procurement Act 2007 applies.
+This legislation created the National Council on Public Procurement.

-See Rivers State Bureau on Public Procurement as an example of a regulatory body in one of the states.
+See Rivers State Bureau on Public Procurement for an example of a regulatory body in one of the states.